educrot/SPOCK/README.rst

 *  Number of hours already performed

-*  Coordination between different sites
+*  Coordination between different site

 Documentation SPOCK
 ---------------------

-You will find complete documentation for setting up your project at `SPOCK Read the Docs site <https://educrot.github.io/SPOCK/index.html>`_.
+You will find complete documentation (in dev) for setting up your project at `SPOCK Read the Docs site <https://educrot.github.io/SPOCK/index.html>`_.